Haivision/srt/docs/API-functions.md

 int srt_exclude(SRTSOCKET socket);
 ```
 This function removes a socket from a group to which it currently belongs.
 This is only allowed for unmanaged groups.
-No such group is currently
+No such group type is currently
 implemented.

 ### srt_groupof